Call now for a FREE Consultation

 It’s easy to panic if you receive a notice of intended prosecution.
 However, we have expert road traffic offence solicitors on hand to offer legal advice and talk you through the procedure.

 First of all, you’ll need to respond to the section 172 request to identify the driver.
-Admitting to driving the vehicle at the time of the alleged offence does not mean that you are admitting to committing the offence, simply that you were driving the vehicle.
+Admitting to driving the vehicle at the time of the alleged offence does not mean that you are admitting to committing the offence, simply that you were driving the vehicle at the time/date referenced.

 You’ll need to provide the requested information within 28 days of receiving the notice of intended prosecution.
-Failing to do so could result in prosecution for failure to furnish driver information, which often carries a more severe penalty than the original offence.
-Make sure that you get proof of postage and keep a copy of your response.
+Failing to do so will likely result in prosecution for failure to furnish driver information, which often carries a more severe penalty than the original offence.
+We would always recommend obtaining proof of postage/sending response by recorded delivery and to keep a copy of your response.

 These include:

-• A conditional fixed penalty is issued for a penalty point endorsement and a fine.
+• conditional fixed penalty is issued to offer you a penalty point endorsement and a fine.
+The can either be accepted or rejected.

 • The offer of a speed awareness or driver education course.